Radiopaque Tissue Marker

 - Marking the extent of a tumor or where a tumor was removed with the tissue marker, which can give better information on tumor size and location with respect to when the tissue marker was placed

-- Can be utilized in revision surgeries to mark locations of interest (e.g., where infection was located and removed, or to act as navigation markers, etc.)
+- Can be utilized in revision surgeries to mark locations of interest (e.g., where infection was located and removed.)

 - Placed to facilitate measurement of tissue stretch or retraction after rotator cuff, Achilles tendon, anterior cruciate ligament, or any other soft tissue repair